iamlmn/simpleML/README.md

  - R2
  - MAE
  - MAPE
- - RMSE

-  merics and provides the best model, but still users have an option to override and run their model of interest.
+ - RMSE metrics and provides the best model, but still users have an option to override and run their model of interest.

 > Option for auto hyperparameter tuning based on random grid search.